EVNII/CSPB-3308-Team-3-Project/README.md

     An online collection of easy to read sheet music for a variety of genres.
 * Team # : **3**
 * Team/Product Name: **The Lightning Bolts**
-* Team members: list the name, git username, and email for each member. - S
+* Team members: list the name, git username, and email for each member.

 | Name           	| Git Username    	| Email                 	|
 |----------------	|-----------------	|-----------------------	|